topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 The fist is the universal search where you don't have to know which parachain the searched item belongs to.
 You just put the hash into the search box and the explorer will take care of the determining on which parachain it is.
 This is going to be an addition to the current implementation where you can restrict search to a specific parachain.

-The next thing are dashboard for parachains with various statistics, it makes the explorer more useful even for users who are not searching specific items.
+The next big thing is dashboards for parachains with various statistics, it makes the explorer more useful even for users who are not searching specific items.

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |